firefly2442/my-flux-kubernetes/README.md

 ingress controller at `192.168.1.10`.
 HAProxy on the Raspberry Pi routes traffic for the Kubernetes control plane so that we can use `kubectl` on any machine.

+CloudFlare provides the DNS nameservers.
+These are setup in Westhost for the `rivetcode.com` domain name.
+This way Cloudflare handles DNS, not Westhost.
+We use dns01 and an API token from Cloudflare to leverage cert-manager to request certificates and have them be properly signed.
+Otherwise, we would have to use self-signed certs which would be annoying in the web-browser.

 ## Application URL List

 * [Application Portal](http://portal.homelab.rivetcode.com)